hetzneronline/community-content/tutorials/Centos via Kickstart installieren_en.md

 # CentOS/Fedora via Kickstart installieren
 ## Introduction
-This article explains the automatic installtion of CentOS via Kickstart.
+This article explains the automatic installation of CentOS via Kickstart.

 * The Hetzner.Kickstarter-Script prepares an installation environment on the first hdd
 * The Kickstart-Configuration-file determines the components to install and automatically carrys out the installation